Madrid Metro: Fares

-The Madrid Metro network is split into the six "functional" zones mentioned above.
-Each one has a "single" ticket (Billete Sencillo), valid for one trip within the zone, and a 10-trip ticket for a comparatively lower price.
+Each zone has a "single" ticket (Billete Sencillo), valid for one trip within the zone, and a 10-trip ticket for a comparatively lower price.
 When crossing zone boundaries, one has to buy a new ticket for the zone being entered.
 There is also a "combined" ticket, which provides for a single trip between any two points of the network except the Airport stations, which have an additional supplement of €3.
 All in all, it is possible to go from the airport to any other point of the network for up to €5.00.
-All tickets are issued on the Tarjeta Transporte Público.

-Also, the Consorcio Regional de Transportes (Regional Transportation Authority) has a division of its own, with geographic zones named A through C2.
-This body sells monthly and annual passes for unlimited trips within their zone of validity, and also a range of Tourist Passes for 1, 3, 5 or 7 days.
+The CRTM also sells monthly and annual passes for unlimited trips within their zone of validity, and also a range of Tourist Passes for 1, 3, 5 or 7 days.
 All of them are accepted at the Metro stations within their zones, and passengers using a CRT pass do not have to pay the airport supplement.